sorear/smm-webui/README.md

 # Smm-webui

 A Metamath database visualizer built on the smm library.
+See http://smm.divshot.io for a live instance.

 ## Prerequisites